mickcrosse/mTRF-Toolbox/README.txt

   3-dimensional form, i.e., do not remove any singleton dimensions.
 * When using MTRFCROSSVAL, the trials do not have to be the same length, but using trials of the same length will optimise performance.
-* When using mTRFmulticrossval, the trials in each of the three sensory conditions should correspond to the stimuli in STIM.
+* When using MTRFMULTICROSSVAL, the trials in each of the three sensory conditions should correspond to the stimuli in STIM.

 Examples